Nau3D/bridging-the-gap-between-real-and-synthetic-traffic-sign-datasets/README.md

 |---------------------------|---------------------------|---------------------------|
 | $\mathbf{99.82 \pm 0.02}$ | $\mathbf{99.38 \pm 0.05}$ | $\mathbf{99.79 \pm 0.07}$ |

 While ensembles for BTSC and rMASTIFF provide worse results than the models trained with the merged datasets, in GTSRB we are able to surpass the result from Haloi [3], at $99.81$.
 The best ensemble for GTSRB achieved an accuracy of $99.85$, getting right 12611 of 12630 images on the test set.
-Note that our model has 2.7 million parameters and Haloi's model has over 10 million.
+Note our input is 32x32 vs Haloi 128x128.

 ## Cross-testing

 In order to be able to assess synthetic datasets generalization capability we performed cross-testing across the different datasets.

 To perform this test, we used the models trained in a dataset, for instance from Germany, and tested these models in the common classes from the other two datasets.
 By common classes we mean classes where the pictograms have the same semantic meaning even though the pictograms may vary slightly from country to country.
 The following figure shows the class equivalence we found for this test.

 ![similar signs](/images/signs_similar.jpg)